$H_2$ optimal model reduction of linear systems with multiple quadratic outputs: Proof of

-\begin{proof} Note that $\Sys$ is fixed; we begin with the gradients with respect to the quadratic output matrices~\eqref{eq:gradM}.
-For any $k=1,\ldots,p$, consider an arbitrary perturbation $\pertMk\in\Rrr$ about zero.
+Note that $\Sys$ is fixed.
+We begin by calculating the gradients with respect to the quadratic-output matrices~\eqref{eq:gradM}.
+For any $k=1,\ldots,p$, consider an arbitrary infinitesimal $\pertMk\in\Rrr$.
 By~\eqref{eq:deriv_as_grad}, it suffices to show the claimed form of the gradient $\gradMk$ in~\eqref{eq:gradM} satisfies